Polar Β· Aromatic

 In 1846, German chemist Justus von Liebig β€” one of the founders of organic chemistry β€” was working with casein, the main protein in cheese, when he noticed white crystalline deposits forming during acid hydrolysis.
 He isolated the crystals and identified them as a new compound, naming it tyrosine from the Greek tyros, meaning cheese.

-Those white crystals are still visible today in any well-aged cheese β€” Parmigiano-Reggiano, aged Gouda, extra-mature cheddar.
-As cheese ages and its proteins are broken down by enzymes, free tyrosine is released and accumulates.
+The white crystals Liebig first noticed are still visible today in any well-aged cheese β€” Parmigiano-Reggiano, aged Gouda, extra-mature cheddar.
+As cheese ages and its proteins are broken down by enzymes, free tyrosine is released and gradually accumulates.
 The crystals are a sign of aging and a concentration of flavor.
-Every time you spot those white specks in a chunk of Parmesan, you're looking at something first identified by Liebig nearly 180 years ago.
+Every time you spot those white specks in a chunk of Parmesan, you're looking at something first identified nearly 180 years ago.

 🧬 One Amino Acid, Many Molecules

 Tyrosine is the parent molecule of all of these.
 Two neurotransmitters, two adrenal hormones, two thyroid hormones, and a pigment β€” all from the same amino acid.
-The enzymatic machinery that processes tyrosine in the adrenal gland is essentially the same as what processes it in neurons, in the thyroid, and in skin cells.
-Evolution reused the chemistry in multiple tissues for multiple purposes.
+The enzymatic machinery that processes tyrosine in the adrenal gland is essentially the same as what operates in neurons, in the thyroid, and in skin cells.
+Evolution reused the same chemistry in multiple tissues for multiple purposes.

 Conditionally Essential: The Phenylalanine Connection

 Tyrosine is classified as conditionally essential because it can be synthesized from phenylalanine β€” but only if phenylalanine is available in sufficient amounts and the enzyme phenylalanine hydroxylase is functioning.
-In phenylketonuria (PKU), where phenylalanine hydroxylase is deficient, this conversion doesn't happen.
-Patients with PKU must restrict phenylalanine and supplement tyrosine, because without the conversion pathway, tyrosine becomes an essential amino acid for them.
+In phenylketonuria (PKU), where phenylalanine hydroxylase is deficient, this conversion does not occur.
+Patients with PKU must restrict phenylalanine intake and supplement tyrosine directly, because without the conversion pathway, tyrosine becomes an essential amino acid for them.

-This also means tyrosine provides a buffer against fluctuations in phenylalanine intake β€” and simultaneously explains why phenylalanine is essential while tyrosine is not, under normal circumstances.
+This also means that tyrosine provides a metabolic buffer against fluctuations in phenylalanine availability β€” and simultaneously explains why phenylalanine is classified as essential while tyrosine is not, under normal circumstances.

 Interesting Facts